SM 25x275 [2xM8] / N52 - magnetic roller

 - They have very high magnetic induction on the surface of the magnet,

-- Wide application in advanced technologically fields – are used in HDD drives, electric motors, medical apparatus and other advanced devices.
+- Significant importance in advanced technologically fields – are utilized in HDD drives, electric drive mechanisms, medical equipment and very modern machines.

 Disadvantages of neodymium magnets: